BrandonAinsworth/ZeroMQ-Assessment/README.md

 ### MVP

 Our MVP will be a program that includes both a 0MQ subscriber and publisher.
 Our publisher will send lat/long messages to our subscriber, and these messages will then be stored in a relational database.

+### Future Roadmap

+- Expanded testing suite: Integration testing, test mock sockets
+- Build pipleline to automate tests
+- Impement a more complex pattern to: cache messages for late joining subscribers to receive updates from, add backup server, add heartbeats to inform client of server failures/inaccessibility